 Frankfurt am Main, DE

-The scheme’s abstract form references the classic garage format with forecourt.
-Its simple steel frame structure is clad in translucent panels to reduce energy consumption and facilitate productivity.
-At night the workshop functions as a light beacon, illuminating the main entrance to the industrial complex.
+Workshop Siegen's distinctive form references the classic garage format with forecourt; its simple steel frame structure is fitted with fibreglass translucent panels to provide energy-efficient insulation and a softly diffused light inside, the latter facilitating productivity by creating a calm and relaxed environment in which to work.
+At night, the building functions as a light beacon, illuminating the main entrance to the industrial complex.

-In addition to the panelling’s high insulation, light diffusing and signage properties, its sub-structural configuration sits comfortably within the horizontal grid pattern, articulated by the mainframe and mullions.
-These elements accentuate the workshop’s distinctive cantilevered roof form, and in so doing ground the building in its location.
+In addition to the panelling's insulation, light diffusing and signage properties, its sub-structural configuration, comprising a series of horizontal seams, animates the grid like composition, as articulated by the mainframe and mullions.
+Collectively, these details accentuate the dramatic cantilevered canopy.

-The office space is configured in concrete, its weight stabilising the main structure.
-This eliminates the need for external cross bracing, thereby preserving the clarity of the design and its architectural impact as a light beacon.
+Inside the building the concrete box housing the office and washroom facilities stabilizes the main structure via a series of horizontal and vertical steel struts.
+This arrangement eliminates the need for external cross bracing, so preserving the aesthetic clarity of the external panelling design.
 Only standard industrial products were used in the making of Workshop Siegen.

 Location: Siegen, DE